Annapurna Circuit Trek Vs Manaslu Circuit Trek

 Manaslu Circuit Trek:

-• You need to carry your own gear, including tents and sleeping bags, for the camping sections.
+- You must carry your gear, including tents and sleeping bags, for the camping sections.

-• The teahouses and lodges that are available are often basic, with shared bathrooms and no heating.
+- The available teahouses and lodges are often essential, with shared bathrooms and no heating.

-• The food options are similar to the Annapurna Circuit Trek, with dal bhat being the staple meal.
+- The food options resemble the Annapurna Circuit Trek, with dal bhat being the staple meal.

-• Snacks and bottled water are also available but may be more expensive than on the Annapurna Circuit Trek due to the remote location.
+- Snacks and bottled water are also available, but due to the remote location, they may be more expensive than the Annapurna Circuit Trek.

-Overall, you can expect basic but comfortable accommodation and hearty meals on both treks, with more options available on the Annapurna Circuit Trek.
+Overall, both treks offer basic but comfortable accommodations and hearty meals, with more options on the Annapurna Circuit Trek.

 Safety considerations: How safe are the treks?